TwelveIterationMods/CraftingTweaks/README.md

 * **GridSize**: The size of the crafting grid (probably 9)
 * **HideButtons**: If you don't want Crafting Tweak's buttons to show up (but you want the hotkeys to work), set this to true
 * **PhantomItems**: If your crafting grid contains phantom items, set this to true.
 This will make the clear operation delete the grid instead of putting the items into the player inventory.
-* **ButtonOffsetX**: X-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer
+* **ButtonOffsetX**: X-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer.
+AlignToGrid will override this option.
-* **ButtonOffsetY**: Y-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer
+* **ButtonOffsetY**: Y-Offset to apply to all tweak buttons, relative to the upper left corner of the GuiContainer.
+AlignToGrid will override this option.
+* **AlignToGrid**: Can be "up", "down", "left" or "right".
+Will automatically position buttons next to the grid.
 * **TweakRotate**: A tag compound containing settings for the rotate tweak (see below)
 * **TweakBalance**: A tag compound containing settings for the balance tweak (see below)
 * **TweakClear**: A tag compound containing settings for the clear tweak (see below)
 * **Tweak...**: Contains the following settings for tweaks:
   * **Enabled**: Set this to false if this tweak should be disabled for this container
   * **ShowButton**: Set this to false if the button for this tweak should not be added
-  * **ButtonX**: X-Position of the tweak button relative to ButtonOffsetX
+  * **ButtonX**: X-Position of the tweak button relative to ButtonOffsetX.
+AlignToGrid will override this option.
-  * **ButtonY**: Y-Position of the tweak button relative to ButtonOffsetY
+  * **ButtonY**: Y-Position of the tweak button relative to ButtonOffsetY.
+AlignToGrid will override this option.

 *Note*: If you're specifying custom button positions, they should be 18 pixels apart from each other.
+If you simply want the buttons next to the crafting grid, use AlignToGrid.
 If you just want to move all buttons at once, use ButtonOffsetX/Y. The buttons are set out vertically by default.

 ## API
 If your crafting grid is more complex or doesn't follow Vanilla standards, you may need to supply a custom tweak provider.
 In that case, follow these steps.